yoannmoinet/nipplejs/README.md

 ### `options.multitouch` defaults to false
 Enable the multitouch capabilities.

-If, for reasons, you need to have multiple nipples into the same zone.
+If, for reasons, you need to have multiple thumbs into the same zone.

 Otherwise it will only get one, and all new touches won't do a thing.

 Please note that multitouch is off when in `static` or `semi` modes.

-### `options.maxNumberOfNipples` defaults to 1
+### `options.maxNumberOfThumbs` defaults to 1
 If you need to, you can also control the maximum number of instance that could be created.

 Obviously in a multitouch configuration.